 Allison C. Meier is an Oklahoma-born, Brooklyn-based writer, editor, and researcher focused on visual culture, architecture, and overlooked history: I believe in writing about the arts and heritage of our world in an accessible, engaging way.

-I am the author of Grave (2023, Bloomsbury) in the Object Lessons book series and the editor of the Great Trees of New York (2021), Art Deco New York (2018), and Concrete New York (2017) maps from Blue Crow Media.
+I am the author of Grave (2023, Bloomsbury) in the Object Lessons book series and the editor of the Modernist New York (2025), Great Trees of New York (2021), Art Deco New York (2018), and Concrete New York (2017) maps from Blue Crow Media.

-As a researcher, I have contributed to A&E Biography Channel’s Bio Shorts series, turning up intriguing facts and stories about famous and overlooked figures from pop culture and history.
-I regularly edit and copyedit for publications.
+As a researcher, I have contributed to projects like A&E Biography Channel’s Bio Shorts series, turning up intriguing facts and stories about famous and overlooked figures from pop culture and history, and the Iconic Designs series on 1stDibs, exploring what makes a piece of furniture, jewelry, or decor more than just an object.
+I regularly edit and copyedit for media publications, luxury design, and gallery and museum content.

 I moonlight as a cemetery tour guide at New York burial grounds and I am a licensed New York City sightseeing guide.
 I’m on a mission to see all the city’s Greatest Trees.
 I am forecasting the weekly NYC Microseasons in a regular newsletter.
 I always make time for zines.